Government of Nova Scotia

 • A network of informal land-based trails used for hiking, portage, and other access.

-Caution is advised when using any of these routes or trails.
-They are poorly marked and not well routed in some cases.
-None are actively managed.
-Some trails extend onto private land without permission of the landowners.
+Caution is advised when using any of these routes or trails as many are currently poorly marked and not well routed in some cases.
+None of the hiking trails are currently actively managed.
+Some informal trails extend onto private land without permission of the landowners.

-Several sections of power line right-of-way cross this wilderness area.
-Under a license with Nova Scotia Environment, Nova Scotia Power Inc. (NSPI) can continue to maintain and operate these power lines, subject to certain conditions.
+Several powerlines cross this wilderness area.
+Under a license with Nova Scotia Environment and Climate Change, Nova Scotia Power Inc. (NSPI) can continue to maintain and operate these powerlines, subject to certain conditions.

-A portion of the proposed Highway 113 corridor bisects the wilderness area near Kingswood.
+A portion of the proposed Highway 113 corridor bisects the wilderness area near the Kingswood subdivision.
 This is not included in the wilderness area.